nycmeshnet/nycmeshnet.github.io/cpe/index.md

 title: "Supernode CPE"
 ---

-Member should buy their own cpe on Amazon etc. We can swap it with a preconfigured one on site to save time.
+Members can buy their own cpe on Amazon etc. We can swap it with a preconfigured one on site to save time.

-If they buy a cpe off us they must pay on the day of the install.

 # Configuring supernode CPEs